 Elections "will open a new era in which those who govern are accountable to those they govern, and can be voted out of office for doing a bad job.
 That, in itself, is a sea change," anthropologist and Guinea specialist Michael McGovern of Yale University recently said.

 A successful poll, absent rigging and with results accepted by both candidates, would provide a suitable political environment for foreign investment; under current circumstances, many firms see the country as too risky to invest in.
 A successful election would also open the doors to international aid, providing the country with the necessary capital to start much-needed infrastructure projects.
 But it would also provide access to lucrative mining contracts for the ruling party -- a big incentive for the losing candidate to contest the results.

 The CENI, Guinea's electoral commission, showed its capacity in June, when the first round of voting was held and is regarded as the nation's most credible and democratic election ever.
 Diallo won 43.7 percent of the first round vote, while second-place Conde took 18.2 percent, according to official figures.

 Although Diallo is still the election front-runner, Conde has been gaining momentum and the poll is likely to be close.

 Much depends on how Diallo and Conde, who draw support from the two largest ethnic groups, the Peul and the Malinke, mobilize their parties after the vote.

-The Red Cross said Tuesday that 2,800 ethnic Peul supporters of Diallo were displaced over a two-day period last month, and many more commercial trucks and containers full of ethnic Peul have left the eastern towns of Siguiri and Kouroussa since then.
+The Red Cross said on Tuesday that 2,800 ethnic Peul supporters of Cellou Dalein Diallo were displaced between October 29 and October 30 alone.
+But many more commercial trucks and containers full of ethnic Peul people and all their belongings have left the eastern towns of Siguiri and Kouroussa since October 22.